bedmas/yii2-log/README.md

 # yii2-log
 This module provides a simple way to view the log entries stored in database via yii\log\DbTarget

-Database driven log for yii2 projects
-This module adds pages to browse the log events

 ##Install

 1. configure at least one log target as a DbTarget